pantheon-systems/documentation/source/_docs/cache-control.md

 Vary: Accept-Encoding, Cookie
 </code></pre>

 The `Cache-Control` header in this example instructs Pantheon's edge caching layer (Varnish) not to cache the response for this request.
-If you re-run the command, you should continue to see `Age: 0` for excluded pages.
+If you run the command again, you should continue to see `Age: 0` for excluded pages.
 For more details, see [Testing Varnish](/docs/test-varnish).

 ## See Also
 * [Clearing Caches for Drupal and WordPress](/docs/clear-caches/)